What are the most spectacular roads in Canada?

 Located in Ontario, Canada, the 2 old plank bridges over the CNR and CPR railways are some of the most spectacular bridges in the world.

-Nicola Highway is a very scenic drive following the Nicola River in the Southern Interior of British Columbia, Canada.
+Nicola Highway is a very scenic drive running along the Nicola River, located in the Southern Interior of British Columbia, Canada.